cse110-fq22-group40/cse110-fq22-group40/specs/adrs/112822_Code-Refactor.md

 ## More Information

+### Splitting Utils.js

 Officially we will be refactoring the code (utils.js) to be divided into two folders: classes and scripts.
 Classes contains objects that we define a class for (AudioObject, Type A Folder, and Type F Folder) with their associated methods.
 Scripts contains files that details broader functions that can call from the class object methods.
+To make using the refactored codebase easier, we decided to create an imports.js folder that exports all the functions from the backend using their primary use to name them.
+For instance, the notes.js functions are exported as notes_utils form imports.js.
+To import and use a function, see the example below.

+    import {notes_utils, utils, etc} from "<local_path>/local/import.js";

+    // to call a function:
+    notes_utils.function();

-File Organization
+### File Organization

 ![diagram](CodeRefactorVisual.png)